antoniomnds/novathesis/README.md

 ### Download

-Get the latest realease from the [releases page](https://github.com/joaomlourenco/novathesis/releases)!
+Get the latest release from the [releases page](https://github.com/joaomlourenco/novathesis/releases)!

 ### Problems and Difficulties